obriencj/koji-typing/README.md

 `TypedDict` definitions which provide structure for the numerous dictionary result types returned by koji's `ClientSession` interface.
 These types can be used to annotate your client code in order to later perform anaylsis.
+It also provides some Pythonic enumerations for some koji constant values.

 ## Static analysis package `koji-stubs`